-Jonathan George, M.D. is a head and neck surgical oncologist specializing in the management of thyroid cancer.
+Jonathan George, M.D. is a head and neck surgical oncologist specializing in the management of thyroid cancer and an Associate Professor at the University of California San Francisco (UCSF).
 His practice encompasses the surgical management of thyroid and parathyroid diseases, as well as all malignancies of the head and neck.
-Committed to providing comprehensive, patient-centered care with a focus on excellent outcomes and disease cure, he is a member of the University of California San Francisco (UCSF).
+Dr. George is committed to providing comprehensive, patient-centered care with a focus on excellent outcomes and disease cure.

 Dr. George's academic work focuses on prospective clinical trials to advance targeted treatment of head and neck cancers through UCSF's Clinical and Translational Sciences Institute and the National Cancer Institute, designated as the UCSF Helen Diller Family Comprehensive Cancer Center.